Hridhyanth/soc-design-and-planning-vsd/README.md

 plot y vs time a
 ```

-From the waveform, measure rise time, fall time, and propagation delay values.

 ##### Rise transition time calculation

 **Rise transition time** = **Time taken for output to rise to 80%** - **Time taken for output to rise to 20%**

-20% of output = 660 mV

-80% of output = 2.64 V

 #### Fall transition time calculation

 **Fall transition time** = **Time taken for output to fall to 20%** - **Time taken for output to fall to 80%**

-20% of output = 660 mV

-80% of output = 2.64 V

 ---